metrique/laravel-index/README.md

 ## Usage
 `getNamespace()` Retrieve the last set namespace.

-`setNamespace($namespace = null)` Set the namespace, useful where you wish to work with multiple navigations systems.
+`setNamespace($namespace = null)` Set the namespace, useful where you wish to work with multiple navigation systems.

 `setOrder($column = 'order', $order = 'desc')` Sets the default ordering.